 ="A piece of paper has a length of "&B4&" cm and width of "&D4&" cm.
 If I cut a circle with "&F4&" cm radius from that paper, what is the area of the remaining sheet?
 Answer: "&H4&" squared centimeter"

 If you followed steps 9 and 10, you should have something like this:

 To copy the problem, select the merged cell, copy, and then paste it in a notepad or a word processor.
 When copying, select the cell but do not double click it such that the vertical cursor appears and you can edit what's inside the cell.

 You can now use this spreadsheet to create similar problems but with altered values for future use in your class.

-The setting-up of problem generator can consume some time but it's actually easy.
-Moreover, the time you spend working on it can be offset by the fact that you can create similar word problems without having to compute the answer again.
+The setting-up of problem generator can be time consuming.
+However, the time you spend working on it can be offset by the fact that you can create similar word problems without having to compute the answer again.

-You will noticed that I used real numbers here.
-This technique can be used in any problems that contain only real numbers (integers and decimals) with or without units at the end.
-Numbers that require certain formatting such as fractions, percentage and currency, are not covered by this tutorial.
-If you have average proficiency in spreadsheet software, you would be able to figure it out easily.
-However, I will reserve the problem generator with special number formatting for my next post.
+Notice that I used whole and decimal numbers here.
+You can use this method in any problems that contain only whole or decimal numbers with or without units at the end.
+Numbers that require certain formatting such as fractions, time in hh:mm or hh:mm:ss formats, percentages, and currencies, are not covered in this post.
+The problem generator with special number formatting is covered in my next post.

 Share your thoughts

 * Required.
 Your email will never be displayed in public.